 By hour 4 of labor, I couldn’t walk anymore.
 I was screaming at every contraction.
 I was tired.
 I was only 4 centimeters.
 I got the pain meds.
 I threw up.
 The nurses got mad at me for throwing up in the trash can and not the bag hiding behind my pillows that no one told me about until after I threw up.
 I did not care.

 At this point I figured out that while the pain meds helped me sleep for 2-3 minutes between contractions they no, absolutely do not help with the actual pain from the contractions.
 So still, every 2-3 minutes I’d feel the contractions coming, I’d start screaming, and after 10 minutes of screaming I’d get to sleep for 2-3 minutes.
 The hours go by, the centimeter number barely goes up and my water stays very much intact.

 Here we are.
 Hour 10 of basically unmedicated contractions.
 The nurses came in.
-They said I was 6 centimeters (only 3 centimeters more than I was when I started my contractions).
+They said I was 6 centimeters (only 3 centimeters more than I was when I started my contractions 10 hours before).
 I think to myself, “I seriously have 4 more centimeters to go?
 What have we been doing the last ten hours??
 If I feel one more contraction I am going to die.”

 So I got the epidural.

 The next nurse to come in, I asked if it was too late and she said no and that was the happiest I will maybe ever be.
 The pain was about to end!